securefederatedai/openfl/docs/source/workflow/director_based_workflow.roles.rst

 STEP 3: Start the Director
 --------------------------

 Start the Director on a node with at least two open ports.
-See :ref:`openfl_ll_components` to learn more.
+See :ref:`openfl_ll_components` to learn more about the Director entity.

 1. Create a Director workspace with a default config file.